 The Input Port and Output Port blocks must bound a physical subsystem to connect it to the mathematical part of a model.

-For example, a simple RF model of a coaxial transmission line might resemble the following figure.
+For example, a simple RF model of a microstrip transmission line might resemble the following figure.

 The Microstrip Transmission Line block uses an Input Port block to get its white noise input from a Random Source block, and an Output Port block to pass its output to a Spectrum Scope block.
 The Random Source and Spectrum Scope blocks are from DSP System Toolbox library.